agt31/agt31/README.md

 ## Hi there 👋
+ I'm Ali Gokmen Tazearslan and ı have interested in coding and develop new softwares.
+Now , I'm studying at Bilkent University and its my first year at my departmant.
 <!--
 **agt31/agt31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.